If you’re looking for the best place to buy Lightroom, this short guide will help you make the right decision.

 Lightroom Creative Cloud Photography Plan is Adobe’s subscription program and includes Lightroom CC, Photoshop CC, and unlimited syncing of photos from Lightroom to Lightroom mobile, as well as to Lightroom web.

-It also includes some other apps and services you’ll probably never need such as Photoshop Fix, Photoshop Mix, Spark Page, Spark Post… see the whole list here.
+The Lightroom Creative Cloud Photography Plan also includes some other apps and services, but to honest you’ll probably never need them.
+Things like Photoshop Fix, Photoshop Mix, Spark Page, Spark Post… see the whole list here.

 I haven’t met any photographer who uses any of the included apps, except for Lightroom Mobile which some people like to use to keep their work in sync over multiple devices.

-The main advantage of Lightroom Creative Cloud Photography Plan is that you get all the new features that are added during the Lightroom CC product cycle for free.
+The main advantage of Lightroom Creative Cloud Photography Plan is that you get all the new features that are added during the Lightroom CC product cycle for free, and you can keep purchasing new cameras and be able to use Lightroom to edit the photos.

 Lightroom Creative Cloud Photography Plan costs $9/month.
 For those with a photography business, this may not seem expensive, but those who can’t use the cost as a tax deduction may not like this subscription plan.